From extraordinary seaside cities and stunning national parks to fascinating heritage sites, Croatia has it all.

 Over the years, we’ve gotten to know Croatia — and its kind and inviting people — quite well.
 We’ve mingled with talented winemakers.
 We’ve also learned how to make silver filigree jewelry and traditional hearty dishes like peka.
 And, we’ve visited a handful of the country’s gorgeous islands.
 One summer, we even explored parts of Istria and lesser-known spots in inland Croatia.

-Below, you’ll find my clickable Croatia indexes, as well as destination-specific tips, accommodation and transportation resources.
+Below, you’ll find my clickable Croatia index, as well as destination-specific tips, accommodation, and transportation resources.